Kick Ass Trip to Hawaii on a Budget

 Score a Cheap Flight

 This part of the budget battle takes a bit of planning and finesse, but it will be one of your biggest money savers.
+Hawaii on a budget is especially possible if you score a killer flight.
 Cheap flights are easier than ever to score these days, you just have to know where to look for them.
 Sign up for sites like Scotts Cheap Flights, which send you e-mails whenever they spot a killer deal.
 You can also check sites like Secret Flying and The Flight Deal regularly to score great rates.
 While it takes a little leg work, the payoff is undeniable.
 We recently found a round trip flight to Oahu for less than $500 a person.

 Another way to get cheaper airfare is to fly during the off season.
 The off season is mid-April to early June, and during the fall (September to early December).
 If you book a flight during off season months, you’re more likely to score a deal.
 We recommend booking tickets mid-week if you’re able to, which can also slice off a few hundred dollars.